 In the first session ever in Congress, lawmakers passed the Judiciary Act on September 24, 1789, which established the framework for the Supreme Court, as well as circuit and district courts and the attorney general’s office.

 President George Washington named six Supreme Court justices who were approved within two days by Congress.

 On February 1, 1790, the first session of the U.S. Supreme Court was held in New York City’s Merchants Exchange Building.

 By then, the court had already lost a justice and two other justices missed the session because of transportation problems.

 It wasn’t the first problem for the first Supreme Court.

 The court’s creation was controversial, as the Anti-Federalists thought it would be too powerful.
-However, Alexander Hamilton argued in the Federalist Papers that the court had a critical role as a check against legislative and executive abuse.
+However, Alexander Hamilton argued in The Federalist essays that the court had a critical role as a check against legislative and executive abuse.

-“Whenever a particular statute contravenes the Constitution, it will be the duty of the judicial tribunals to adhere to the latter and disregard the former,” Hamilton said in Federalist 78.
+“Whenever a particular statute contravenes the Constitution, it will be the duty of the judicial tribunals to adhere to the latter and disregard the former,” Hamilton said in The Federalist No. 78.